La Bestia del Ring: Professional wrestling career

-Early career
+Early career (1994–2001)

 Muñoz trained under world-renowned lucha libre trainer Diablo Velasco before making his in-ring debut in 1994.
-Initially he worked under the ring name "Dr. Kent", a generic doctor character in a white mask, white trunks and white tights in the tradition of Dr. Wagner.
-In subsequent years he would work as "Toro Blanco" (Spanish for "White Bull") and later on begin working for CMLL as Poder Indio ("Indian Power"), another enmascarado character.
+He first used the ring name "Dr. Kent", a generic doctor character in a white mask, white trunks and white tights in the tradition of Dr. Wagner.
+In subsequent years, he would work as "Toro Blanco" ("White Bull") and later joined Consejo Mundial de Lucha Libre (CMLL) as "Poder Indio" ("Indian Power"), another enmascarado character.

 Consejo Mundial de Lucha Libre (2001–2019)

 Los Boricuas (2001–2004)

-In 2001 Pierroth, Jr. formed a new group in CMLL called Los Boricuas where all members either actually were from Puerto Rico or pledged their allegiance to Puerto Rico as part of the storyline.
-Muñoz adopted a new name, Poder Boricua (Puerto Rican Power), a new storyline nationality and ring gear adorned with the Puerto Rican flag.
-As part of Los Boricuas he would at times team with El Boricua, Bulldog, Gran Markus Jr., El Hijo del Pierroth, The Killer, Mastin, Nitro, Rico Suave, 'Veneno and Violencia.
-Poder Boricua was a regular on the low-to-mid card, especially in Boricuas trios matches.
-Poder Boricua, Gran Markus, Jr. and Violencia unsuccessfully challenged for the Mexican National Trios Championship but lost to the team of Mr. Niebla, Olímpico and Safari.
-In early 2002 Poder Boricua and Gran Markus, Jr. left Los Boricuas and turned tecnicos (wrestlers who portray the good guys), fighting against the Puerto Ricans.
-In mid-2002 Muñoz changed his ring name again, becoming "Poder Mexica" ("Mexican Power"), complete with ring gear adorned with the Mexican flag.
-As part of his storyline against Los Boricuas he teamed up with Mr. Mexico for a Luchas de Apuestas, or "bet match", where Poder Mexica put his mask on the line and Mr. Mexico risked his hair on the outcome of the match.
-On July 14, 2002 Veneno and Violencia defeated the tecnico duo, forcing Poder Mexica to unmask and reveal his real name, Arthur Muñoz.
+In 2001, Pierroth Jr. formed a new group in CMLL called Los Boricuas, where all members either actually were from Puerto Rico or pledged their allegiance to Puerto Rico.
+Muñoz adopted the new name "Poder Boricua" ("Puerto Rican Power"), a new storyline nationality and ring gear adorned with the Puerto Rican flag.
+At the CMLL 68th Anniversary Show on September 28, Poder Boricua and stablemates Gran Markus Jr. and Violencia unsuccessfully challenged Mr. Niebla, Olímpico and Safari for the Mexican National Trios Championship.
+In early 2002, Poder Boricua and Gran Markus Jr. turned tecnico (wrestlers who portray the good guys), leaving Los Boricuas and feuding with them.
+Muñoz then changed his ring name to "Poder Mexica" ("Mexican Power"), complete with ring gear adorned with the Mexican flag.
+On July 14, he teamed with Mr. Mexico for a Lucha de Apuestas ("bet match"), where Poder Mexica put his mask on the line and Mr. Mexico risked his hair on the outcome; they were defeated by Veneno and Violencia, forcing Poder Mexica to unmask and reveal his real name, whereas Mr. Mexico's hair was shaved off.

 Toro Blanco (2004–2013)

-He remained in CMLL until 2003 where he left the promotion and dropped the "Poder Mexica" character, reverting to the "Toro Blanco" character on the Mexican independent circuit.
-Over the subsequent years Muñoz worked less in the ring and focused more or raising and training his sons for a professional wrestling career.
-His oldest son, William Arturo Muñoz made his wrestling debut in 2008 and when he signed with CMLL in 2009 Muñoz accompanied his son for his introduction, making it clear that Rush (Wiliam's rig name) was the son of Toro Blanco and played up the second-generation wrestler.
-Rush would wear ring gear similar to his father and actually earned the nickname "Toro Blanco".
-He would later also be acknowledge as the father of Dragon Lee, later known as Místico as well as the second Dragon Lee.
+Muñoz dropped the "Poder Mexica" character in 2004, reverting to "Toro Blanco"; he subsequently left CMLL and worked under the name on the Mexican independent circuit.
+Over the following years, Muñoz shifted his focus from wrestling to raising and training his sons for a professional wrestling career.
+His oldest son, William Arturo Muñoz, made his debut in 2008; when he signed with CMLL in 2009, Muñoz accompanied his son for his introduction, making it clear that Rush (Wiliam's ring name) was his son.
+Rush wore ring gear similar to his father and earned the nickname "Toro Blanco".
+He would later be acknowledged as the father of Dragon Lee, later known as Místico, as well as the second Dragon Lee.